Skip to Content

 3. Reward Your Puppy’s Good Behavior

 A recent study confirmed that training your puppy with positive reinforcement is more effective in targeting specific dog behavior and general obedience training.
-Besides, positive reinforcement promotes overall dog welfare and increases the quality of the owner-dog relationship.

 Using positive reward-based training with your puppy recognizes that dogs are capable of experiencing emotions, such as pleasure and suffering.
 This is known as animal sentience